berni-ai/porfolio-manual/datacleaning-framework.md

 ## 🧼 How Real Data Analysts Clean Data on the Job?

-Real analysts don’t chase perfection.
+Real analysts/data scientist do not chase perfection.
 We aim for clarity, consistency, and insight *good enough to analyze, share, and iterate on.*

 ---